-The Policy Subcommittee develops useful resources related to career training policy and works to connect members of the scientific community with elected officials and government agencies.
+The ECS Policy and Advocacy Subcommittee develops useful resources related to career training policy and works to connect members of the scientific community with elected officials and government agencies.

 - Lynn Marquis (Coalition for the Life Sciences)